Maurits319/Cog-Modelling-A1/README.md

 4. Open the Jupyter notebooks in your local environment or Google Colab.

 ## Usage
-Once the installation is complete, you can begin exploring the different bandit models.
-This project includes simulations of: Binomial rewards with fixed probabilities, Binomial rewards with walking probabilities, Gaussian rewards with fixed mean rewards, Gaussian rewards with walking mean rewards
+Once the installation is complete, you can begin using the Cognitive Modeling Project.
+The primary goal of this project is to simulate model data and evaluate the performance of various models through model fitting and statistical analysis.

 ## Support
 If you have any questions, suggestions, or need assistance, feel free to contact us at s2999226@umai.leidenuniv.nl.
 You can also visit our GitHub repository for more information and updates.
 We look forward to hearing from you!